FCOO/leaflet-bootstrap/README.md

     */

     //Methods
     .toggleOption(optionId)             //Toggle the state of options[optionId]
     .setColor( colorName )              //Set the color
     .setBorderColor( borderColorName )  //Set the border-color
+    .setSize(sizeIndex)                 //Set the size of the marker (0-2) .setIconClass( iconClass, minSize ) //Set the classname for the icon inside the marker .setNumber( number, minSize )       //Set a number inside the marker

 ### L.Control.bsButton